Road Trip Coast Highway 1: Perfect for Your Bucket List

 As much as it is loved for its beauty, it is also a roadway filled with dread.
-In the south there’s its traffic that never seems to let up.
-To the north its winding hairpin turns, steep drop offs on one side, and in-your-face grassy hills rising up on the other may make you think twice about this trip.
+In the south, there’s its traffic that never seems to let up.
+To the north, its winding hairpin turns, steep drop-offs on one side, and in-your-face grassy hills rising up on the other may make you think twice about this trip.
 And let us not forget to add the inevitable landslides when there is rain occasionally rendering it impassable.

 Speed limits along the Shoreline Highway are often 15-25 mph.
 It may even be slower when driving behind an 18-wheeler or recreational vehicle.
 But there are also sections where it’s perfectly safe to go 60.

 If you as a driver or passenger are unaccustomed to mountainous driving and much prefer the wide lane freeways or secure suburban roadways, you may consider this a ‘scary’ or dangerous trek.
-And for those prone to car sickness or have a fear of heights you may wish take your Dramamine before you set off.
+And for those prone to car sickness or have a fear of heights you may wish to take your Dramamine before you set off.

-Pack Your Tunes to Listen to While You Wait
+Pack Your Road Trip Tunes You Wait

 As you travel north near The Sea Ranch, you may encounter a few road obstacles as well.
 One of the more unique ones you could run into is the random cow or two trying to find that perfect patch of grass on the other side of the.

-During the summer months you may also encounter CalTrans repairing damage caused by the earlier winter storms.
+During the summer months, you may also encounter CalTrans repairing damage caused by the earlier winter storms.
 For those cases just make sure you pack your favorite tunes, especially as radio and mobile phone reception in your car is often sketchy.

 During the rainy winter season, especially with El Niño rains, you’ll want to be sure your car is in tip-top shape.
 You’ll also want to keep an eye out for any falling rocks.
-This road hazard frequently happen along the coastal mountains road between Jenner and Fort Ross.
+This road hazard frequently happens along the coastal mountains road between Jenner and Fort Ross.